Kernix13/beginner-git-commands/BEGINNER_GIT.md

 git commit -m "First commit"
 # 4. Optionally rename the default branch from master to main:
 git branch -M main
-# 5. Set the remote to the optional name 'origin':
+# 5a.
+Set the remote to the optional name 'origin':
 git remote add origin https_url
+# 5b.
+Or use git@github... address:
+git remote add origin git@github.com:yourname/your-project.git
 # 6. Push your commited changes to your repo:
-git push -u origin master
+git push -u origin main
 ```

+When you run `git init` you will see your brnach name in the lower left corner of VS Code.
+You will also see all your file names turn green with a `U` next to them.
+The `U` stands for "untracked".

 An alternate way to add new or changed files to staging is to add the files individually: